 When you are ready, uncover the pot and turn the heat to high on the stove.
 Bring just to a boil then turn the heat down enough to maintain a gentle boil that doesn’t cause the jam to foam up and overflow the pot.
 If this happens just remove the pot immediately from the heat and wait for it to settle down and lower your stove’s setting.
 Eventually the jam will thicken enough that this will no longer happen and you can raise the temperature as needed.

 Continue cooking the mixture, stirring frequently to prevent the cherries from sticking and scorching on the bottom.
 As the jam thickens, it will splatter with more intensity, so be careful!
 Reducing heat and regular stirring will keep bubbles from splattering and possibly burning you.

 The jam will be ready when it is a little looser than what you want.
 It will thicken more as it cools.
 If you wait to reach your desired thickness, it will be too late.
 You can test your jam by putting a small amount on a cold plate and allowing it to cool.
 What you see will be the texture it will be once cooled.
 If you realize you cooked it down too much, just add a little more water, stir it in and test it again.

-Remove jars and lids from the hot water.
-Ladle your sour cherry jam into the jars, leaving a 1/4 inch headspace.
+Ladle your sour cherry jam into prepared half-pint jars, leaving a 1/4 inch headspace.
 Cover with lid flats and rings, and invert the jar upside down.
 Fill, cover, and invert one jar at a time.
 After all jars have been filled, turn them back over (careful, they will be hot).
 If you have a partially full jar, allow it cool and place in the refrigerator for using right away as they are not as safe for long term shelf storage.
 Process your full jars in a water bath for 10 minutes, then remove and allow to cool.
 Any jars that don’t seal should be placed in the fridge and used right away.
 Enjoy!